ankitpanwar15/my-dagster-project/README.md

 ** You can keep 3 yr to 4 yr data in standard layer and push other to glacier to efficient storage and processing.
 ```

-**Using IOManager for reading and writing the data to warehouse_location and transectional table.**

 Better approach would be partition on `type/date` (e.g. hollywood/date)

 ### Transformation, (group_name="transformation")